khan4019/angular-interview-questions/README.md

 ## Note from God
 On a press release, God expressed HIS apologies to send the author of this repo to a non-English speaking country and creating weekends.
-Since God can't create more weekends or give extra brain to the author, He is praying days and nights so that some magic fixes the typos, grammar and linguistic mistakes.
-[Sorry to hurt your readability and English feelings.
-However, I am working on to improve English.
-If you still complain about readability, I will pull up your code.
-I promise :) ]
+[Sorry to hurt your readability.
+I am working on it.
+If you still complain about readability, I will expose your code. :) ]